marykasp/bio-python/ch5-functions/notes.md

 - an assertion consists of the word `assert` followed by call to the function, then two equals signs `==`, then result expected

 `assert get_at_content("ATGC") == 0.5`
-if assertion turns out to e false then the program will stop and get `AssertionError`
+if assertion turns out to be false then the program will stop and get `AssertionError`

 - check if functions are working as intended
 - helpful in tracking down errors in program